-The city has undergone through tremendous developments for the past decade transforming Cardiff to one of the hottest and most popular shopping cities in UK.
+The city has undergone tremendous developments for the past decade transforming Cardiff to one of the hottest and most popular shopping cities in the UK.
 Still, the Cardiff also boasts as a green destination as characterized by the awesome Bute Park sitting right at the heart of this city.
-In addition, it also enjoys a good reputation as the city of castles which is complimented by the 5 great castles that surrounds Cardiff.
+In addition, it also enjoys a good reputation as the city of castles which is complemented by the 5 great castles that surround Cardiff.
 The population of the city is slightly below 500, 000 and locals are extremely hospitable and friendly.

-The Millennium Stadium in Cardiff sits 74, 200 and has a reputation of hosting major sports in the city such as the Rugby World Cup in 1999.
-Its unique aspect is its retractable roof and any real sport lover will not think twice about visiting the stadium.
-The outstanding Wales Millennium Centre is a representation of modern day architecture and hosts operas and dances round the year.
+The Millennium Stadium in Cardiff sits 74, 200, and has a reputation for hosting major sports in the city such as the Rugby World Cup in 1999.
+Its unique aspect is its retractable roof and any real sports lover will not think twice about visiting the stadium.
+The outstanding Wales Millennium Centre is a representation of modern-day architecture and hosts operas and dances around the year.
 The Senedd is the National Assembly of Wales and you can visit the building for a tour or just to see a public debate of the legislators taking place.
-Other attractions of interest include the Norwegian Church, Cardiff Bay Visitor Centre, Llandaff Cathedral, Beaupre Castle and many others.
+Other attractions of interest include the Norwegian Church, Cardiff Bay Visitor Centre, Llandaff Cathedral, Beaupre Castle, and many others.